Pierce County, Wisconsin

 Pierce County is a county in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 42,212.
 Its county seat is Ellsworth.

-Pierce County is part of the Minneapolis–St. Paul–Bloomington, MN-WI Metropolitan Statistical Area.
+Pierce County is part of the Minneapolis–St. Paul–Bloomington, MN–WI Metropolitan Statistical Area.

 History

-Native American were the first to live in what became Pierce County, as evidenced in the burial mounds near Diamond Bluff.
+Native Americans were the first to live in what became Pierce County, as evidenced in the burial mounds near Diamond Bluff.
 Evidence indicates that this area has been inhabited for 10,000 to 12,000 years.
 In 1840, St. Croix County covered a large portion of northwest Wisconsin Territory.
 In 1853, the Wisconsin State Legislature split St. Croix County into Pierce, Polk, and Saint Croix counties.
-Pierce County was named for Franklin Pierce, the fourteenth president of the United States.
+Pierce County was named for Franklin Pierce, the 14th president of the United States.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 592 sqmi, of which 574 sqmi is land and 18 sqmi (3.1%) is water.
+According to the U.S. Census Bureau, the county has an area of 592 sqmi, of which 574 sqmi is land and 18 sqmi (3.1%) is water.